lena-kilian/lena-kilian.github.io/abm/index.md

 ### <a name="1.2"></a>1.2 Moving around the environment

 Thereafter, `moveagent` was defined to randomly move the agent around the environment.
-An agent's move along the x- and y-directions were separated, and there was an equal chance that the agents position is a given direction would increase, decrease or remain the same.
+Movement along the x- and y-directions was separated, and there was an equal chance that the agents position is a given direction would increase, decrease or remain the same.
 If an agent had a store higher than or equal to 100, they were coded to move twice in a given round.
 The direction of the first move would not impact the direction of the second move.

-To prevent agents from leaving the grid, a torus was installed.
-This was done using a remainder function.
+To prevent agents from leaving the grid, a torus was installed using a remainder function.
 In this way, agents exiting the grid on one side, will re-enter it on the opposite side.

 ```
     def moveagent(self):